 Compared to other hybrid sedans, the Fusion S is less expensive than rivals' base models, while the Platinum is pricier than just about every other top-level competitor (though materials quality is arguably superior to others).
 The Fusion Hybrid's weaknesses are mostly limited to middling performance and just-average fuel economy estimates.
 If you're like us and believe the 2018 Ford Fusion Hybrid's strengths more than make up for its shortcomings, use the robust shopping tools provided by Edmunds to build and find your perfect car.

-Is the 2018 Ford Fusion Hybrid a good car?
 Edmunds experts have compiled a robust series of ratings and reviews for the 2018 Ford Fusion Hybrid and all model years in our database.
 Our rich content includes expert reviews and recommendations for the 2018 Fusion Hybrid featuring deep dives into trim levels and features, performance, mpg, safety, interior, and driving.
 Edmunds also offers expert ratings, road test and performance data, long-term road tests, first-drive reviews, video reviews and more.

-Our Review Process All of our reviews are written by a member of Edmunds' editorial team of expert car reviewers.
+This review was written by a member of Edmunds' editorial team of expert car reviewers.
 Our team drives every car you can buy.
 We put the vehicles through rigorous testing, evaluating how they drive and comparing them in detail to their competitors.